mborgerson/wiki-export/wiki/Dashboard.md

 ### Hotkey to switch to HD modes

+Latest Xbox Dashboard (5960) force 480p display mode:

+Press and hold Left trigger, right trigger, and both analog stick buttons.

+The normally displayed 480i dashboard will switch to 480p output while using the Xbox High Definition AV Pack or cable.

 ### Music visualization in fullscreen

 Press “Y” then “X” while playing audio CDs or soundtracks stored on the